AurelieGIRAUD/AurelieGIRAUD.github.io/sample_page.md

 ## Context

-Most firms that think they want advanced AI/ML really just need linear regression on cleaned-up data [Robin Hanson]
+_Most firms that think they want advanced AI/ML really just need linear regression on cleaned-up data._ [Robin Hanson]

 There are four principal assumptions which support using a linear regression model for the purpose of inference or prediction: